 OGPS has compiled a list of external funding sources for graduate study, research, and postdoctoral experiences.

 Each year the Conference of Southern Graduate Schools (CSGS) sponsors two Master's thesis awards and an ETD Master's Thesis Award.
-Full information is found here.
+You can find information about the Master's thesis awards here.
+CSGS also offers a Digital Thesis award.
+You can find more information here.

 At the end of spring semester, Tulane holds a Master's/PhD Graduate Hooding and Recognition Ceremony for graduating students in Liberal Arts, Science and Engineering, Biomedical Sciences, and Continuing Studies.